 Foreclosure is a legal procedure in which a mortgage lender recoups some of its losses in the event of default by acquiring possession and/or ownership of the home that secured the loan in the first place in Allentown, Pennsylvania Foreclosure typically involves a forced sale of the house at auction.
 Banks typically want to rid themselves of ownership of the home as soon as possible, collect as much money as they can, and then move on.

 In every state, including Pennsylvania, borrowers have the option to go through foreclosure by judicial sale.
 This means that the auction will be supervised by a court, to make sure that the bank makes an effort to get as high a price as possible (to increase the chances that the whole balance will be covered, as well as the odds that there will be some money leftover for the debtor).
 In some states, original mortgages are treated as "non-recourse" loans, meaning that, at most, the lender can take possession of the house in the event of foreclosure, even if it is worth less than the amount due.
 The bank cannot go after the borrower for the remaining balance once it sells the house.
-You should consult a attorney in Allentown, Pennsylvania to find out if this is the case here.
+You should consult an Attorney in Allentown, Pennsylvania to find out if this is the case here.
 This typically does not apply if the mortgage has been refinanced.

 How Can I Avoid Foreclosure in Pennsylvania?